 Paulina Hill, Ph.D. has served as a member of our board of directors since June 2017.
 Dr. Hill is a principal at Polaris Partners, or Polaris, where she has been since 2012 and has focused on investments in healthcare.
 Prior to joining Polaris, Dr. Hill completed her postdoctoral fellowship in the Chemical Engineering department at the Massachusetts Institute of Technology.
 Dr. Hill served as the founding chief executive officer of Marauder Therapeutics, a biotechnology company based in Cambridge, Massachusetts.
-Paulina serves on the boards of the private companies Arsenal Medical, Faraday Pharmaceuticals, KinDex Pharmaceuticals, Marauder Therapeutics and Neuronetics.
-She is an observer on the boards of the private companies 480 Biomedical, Microchips Biotech and Sofregen.
+Paulina serves on the boards of the private companies 480 Biomedical, Microchips Biotech and Sofregen.
+She also serves on the board of the the boards of the private companies 480 Biomedical, Microchips Biotech and Sofregen.
 She also serves on the board of The Capital Network, a non-profit that provides fundraising education to entrepreneurs.
 Dr. Hill completed her Ph.D. in Molecular Medicine with a Tissue Engineering focus at Wake Forest University School of Medicine.
 Dr. Hill graduated magna cum laude from East Carolina University with a quadruple major in biochemistry, neuroscience, biology and chemistry.
-We believe that Dr. Hill's experience in the venture capital industry, experience in the biopharmaceutical industry and her experience on the boards of life sciences companies qualify her to serve as a member of our board of directors.
+We believe that Dr. Hill's experience in the venture capital industry. experience in the biopharmaceutical industry and her experience on the boards of life sciences companies qualify her to serve as a member of our board of directors.